Mikerosoft25/Game-of-Life/README.md

 # Game-of-Life
-Visual Implementation Conway's Game of Life
+Visual Implementation of Conway's Game of Life